amendable/website/src/docs/primitives/container.md

 > **Note**

-> `base` or [levels](/docs/theme/levels) of `Container` will likely not be themed since it is a basic building block of <Candour />.
+> `base` or [levels](/docs/theme/levels) of `Container` will likely not be themed since it is a basic building block of <Amendable />.
-Theming it would mean that it would change the style of every other <Candour />-based primitive.
+Theming it would mean that it would change the style of every other <Amendable />-based primitive.